 Would you like to use the SendLayer mailer to improve email deliverability on your WordPress site?
 SendLayer is an affordable and simple way to authenticate your outgoing emails, making sure they always reach recipients’ inboxes.

-In this tutorial, we’ll show you how to use the SendLayer mailer with WP Mail SMTP.
+This tutorial will show you how to use the SendLayer mailer with WP Mail SMTP.

 What Is SendLayer?